Paige Madden: Performer & Educator

-Originally from Eugene, OR, Paige received her bachelor’s degree in Percussion Performance from the University of Oregon, where she studied with Pius Cheung and Sean Wagoner, and played snare drum in the UO drumline.
-She then moved to Florida, where she earned her master’s degree from the University of Central Florida, studying with Jeff Moore, Thad Anderson, and Kirk Gay.
+Originally from Eugene, Oregon, Paige received her bachelor’s degree in Percussion Performance from the University of Oregon, where she was also the first female Center Snare in the Oregon Marching Band's history.
+She then moved to Florida, where she earned her master’s degree, also in Percussion Performance, from the University of Central Florida.
 During her masters, she taught and arranged for the UCF drumline, and was a parade drummer at Walt Disney World’s Magic Kingdom.

 After graduating, she stayed in Orlando, continuing to teach the UCF drumline and perform locally, until returning to school for her terminal degree.
-Paige is currently pursuing her doctorate in Percussion Performance at the University of Michigan, where she is diving deeper into a wide variety of music, including chamber music, solo repertoire, steel pan research, and gamelan.
-During the summer, she teaches and performs throughout the country, including serving as an instructor at the Keown Drum Camp in Oregon, performing steel pan in the New York Panorama competition, teaching concert percussion in Michigan, and more.
+Paige is currently ABD and in her final semester of her doctorate degree in Percussion Performance at the University of Michigan, where she has been diving deeper into a wide variety of concert percussion, chamber music, and non-western percussion.
+She is also a founding member of the Terracotta Duo, an innovative percussion and double bass duo that thrives on commissioning new works and arranging music for their unique instrumentation.
+Paige has performed internationally in Trinidad in the 2025 Panorama Large Band Finals with the Shell Invaders Steel Orchestra, as well as in Berlin, Germany.

 CHARLES LWANGA